CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 --copy myregistry.com/mynamespace
 ```

-#### Example downloading the Falcon DaemonSet sensor (regional format)
+#### Example downloading the Falcon DaemonSet sensor (regional)

-The following example will download the latest version of the Falcon DaemonSet sensor container image using the regional format and copy it to another registry.
+The following example will download the latest version of the Falcon DaemonSet sensor container image using the regional sensor and copy it to another registry.

 ```shell
 ./falcon-container-sensor-pull.sh \